baselalderi/server-scripts/README.md

 # Server Scripts

-This is a collection of some of the scripts I use on my server.
+A collection of scripts I use regularly.

 ### Google Drive Backup: